DannyBoyNYC/session-6a/readme.md

 angular.module('foodApp', ['ngRoute']);
 ```

-Application routes in Angular are declared via `$routeProvider`.
+Application routes are declared via `$routeProvider`.
 This service makes it easy to wire together controllers, view templates, and the current URL location in the browser.

 Add a route in `index.js` for the new recipe links: